-The United States Navy observes its birthday every year on October 13th.
+On October 13th, the United States Navy observes its birthday every year.

 On October 13, 1775, the Continental Congress authorized the first American naval force.
 Thus began the long and prestigious heritage of the United States Navy.
-Between 1922 and 1972, the Navy’s birthday was celebrated on October 27th, the date of Theodore Roosevelt’s birth.
-Designated by the Navy League of the United States for Roosevelt’s foresight and vision in elevating the U.S. Navy into a premier force, the celebration of the Navy’s birthday has always been one of pride.
-The change to October 13 was seen as a more relevant date in line with the first official action legislating a navy.
-Since 1972, October 13 has been the officially recognized date of U.S. Navy’s birth.
+Between 1922 and 1972, the Navy celebrated its birthday on October 27th, the date of Theodore Roosevelt’s birth.
+The Navy League of the United States designated the date due to Roosevelt’s foresight and vision in elevating the U.S. Navy into a premier force.